-We chose PGP 5.0 as the best candidate subject for our case study.
-Its user interface appears to be reasonably well designed by general consumer software standards, and its marketing literature indicates that effort was put into the design, stating that the "significantly improved graphical user interface makes complex mathematical cryptography accessible for novice computer users."
-Furthermore, because public key management is an important component of many security systems being proposed and developed today, the problem of how to make the functionality in PGP usable enough to be effective is widely relevant.
+We chose PGP 5.0 [5, 14] as the best candidate subject for our case study.
+Its user interface appears to be reasonably well designed by general consumer software standards, and its marketing literature [13] indicates that effort was put into the design, stating that the "significantly improved graphical user interface makes complex mathematical cryptography accessible for novice computer users."
+Furthermore, since public key management is an important component of many security systems being proposed and developed today, the problem of how to make the functionality in PGP usable enough to be effective is widely relevant.

 We began by deriving a specific usability standard for PGP from our general usability standard for security.
-In evaluating PGP 5.0's usability against that standard, we chose to employ two separate evaluation methods: a direct analysis technique called cognitive walkthrough, and a laboratory user test.
-10 The two methods have complementary strengths and weaknesses.
+In evaluating PGP 5.0's usability against that standard, we chose to employ two separate evaluation methods: a direct analysis technique called cognitive walkthrough [17], and a laboratory user test [15].
+The two methods have complementary strengths and weaknesses.
 User testing produces more objective results, but is necessarily limited in scope; direct analysis can consider a wider range of possibilities and factors, but is inherently subjective.
 The sum of the two methods produces a more exhaustive evaluation than either could alone.

-We present a point-by-point discussion of the results of our direct analysis, followed by a brief description of our user test's purpose, design, and participants, and then a compact
+We present a point by point discussion of the results of our direct analysis, followed by a brief description of our user test's purpose, design, and participants, and then a compact discussion of the user test results.
+A more detailed presentation of this material, including user test transcript summaries, may be found in [18].